 2014 JULY EVENTS

-ay, July 19, Come Out & Play Field Day and Family Day at the Parade Ground as part of the River To River Festival, 11 AM to 5 PM
+Come Out & Play Field Day and Family Day at the Parade Ground, Saturday, July 18, 11 AM to 5 PM

-The Poetry Society of NY invites New Yorkers to come together for this two day festival to celebrate NYC’s vibrant poetry community.
-The event includes over 60 poetry organizations and 250 poets on its three stages; a Vendor’s Village where local booksellers, artists and craft makers will sell their wares; a beer garden sponsored by Brooklyn Brewery; healthy and delicious food options; poetic installation art throughout, the Ring of Daisies open mic; and last but not least, the Children’s Poetry Festival, complete with writing games and its own fourth, all-kids stage.
+The Poetry Society of New York will once again invite New Yorkers to come together for this two day festival to celebrate NYC’s vibrant poetry community.
+The event will include over 60 poetry organizations and 250 poets on its three stages; a Vendor’s Village where local booksellers, artists and craft makers will sell their wares; a beer garden sponsored by Brooklyn Brewery; healthy and delicious food options; poetic installation art throughout, the Ring of Daisies open mic; and last but not least, the Children’s Poetry Festival, complete with writing games and its own fourth, all-kids stage.

 2014 AUGUST EVENTS

 Itchy for bocce anyone?
 Join RECESS for a day of outdoor fun in the sun as 32 creative organizations put their lawn skills to the test, rolling and knocking off each other's bocce balls on the makeshift grass courts on Colonel's Row.
-Festivities include free bike rides, food vendors, a beer/wine tent and guest deejays.
-A few courts will also be open to the public.
+Festivities include guest deejays, food vendors and a beer/wine tent.
+A few public courts will also be available.
 Visit: www.recessnewyork.com

-Sunday, August 24, The NYC Volkswagen Traffic Jam, Colonels Row, 10 AM
+TENTATIVE: August 23, The NYC Volkswagen Traffic Jam, Colonels Row, 10 AM

 The Traffic Jam is a spectator-judged vintage Volkswagen car show and picnic.
 With great views behind a vibrant line-up of nearly 100 Beetles, buses, dune buggies, Things, and other original VW's circa 1950's - 1970's, this car show is a one-of-a-kind event for both the casual spectator and classic VW enthusiast.
 Because show cars ride a ferry to get to the event, registration is mandatory to secure a spot at the show.
-Registration opens June 30th.
-Registration will be first-come, first-served.
-Car Registration $20.00 and spectators attend for free.
 Visit: www.vwtrafficjam.com

 2014 SEPTEMBER EVENTS